 Sound and Music Technologies

-The Sound and Music Technologies R&D group is a component of our Sound and Music Innovation Lab (SMIL).
-This interdisciplinary group researches and develops instruments, interfaces, and technologies to support and advance musical engagement and learning.
+The Sound and Music Technologies R&D group researches and develops instruments, interfaces, and technologies to support and advance musical engagement and learning.
 The Sound and Music Technologies group focuses on human-centered design solutions that contribute to sustainability and improve people’s lives.
-We are currently looking for undergraduate and graduate students interested in joining the group through related for-credit courses.
-Contact Dr. Tobias for information on becoming part of this initiative.
+Students can earn credit for taking part in the Sound and Music Technologies group as part of the Arizona State University Vertically Integrated Projects initiative.
+Don’t miss out on the opportunity to apply your interests and expertise in music-focused projects for credit.

 Music Learning and Teaching